-This is the fifth part of a seven-part series on the challenges and life hacks in experiencing and accessing government benefits and services.
+This is the fifth part of an eight-part series on the challenges and life hacks in experiencing and accessing government benefits and services.

 Sunil* hesitated when asked to take a seat next to me, constantly turning to look at his employer for support.
 His employer was speaking on his behalf in the beginning but as he started remembering the details of his story, the shyness melted away.
 I found out that behind the shy smile was a father determined to get his 4-year-old daughter admitted to a school where quality education is imparted.

 Sunil hails from Jharkhand and has been employed with this South Delhi-based family since the past 17 years.
 He lives close by with his wife and two daughters aged 4 and 2.
 An illiterate man himself, he first heard of the Economically Weaker Section/Disadvantaged Group quota (EWS/DG quota) under the Right to Education Act (RTE Act) through his employer.
 The RTE Act mandates private unaided schools to reserve 25% seats in entry-level classes for students belonging to weaker sections.
 In Sunil’s case, his employers were and continue to be the primary catalyst in helping him achieve his dream.

 To begin with, his employers informed him of the EWS/DG quota and encouraged him to apply.
 They took the lead on understanding the process – which websites to look at, admission dates, and the documents which would be needed for the admission.
 With their help, Sunil started preparing for the admission run six months before the admission cycle started.
 Sunil had to first get an Income Certificate made, something he had never done before, so it took him some time to figure out the process and multiple visits to the relevant office.